deanna-stover/coursesCNU/2020/idst270fall2020/twine.md

 ## Assignment Breakdown

-### - Proposal - Week 8 (10/5 - 10/7)
+### - Proposal - Week 8 (10/19 - 10/21)

 Instead of having class on Monday and Wednesday of Week 8, I'll be holding individual meetings about your topic proposal.
 You'll need to turn in your proposal via Scholar *before* our meeting.
 This is where we'll discuss your choice of subject and come up with some ideas for moving forward.
 Your proposal should be **200-300 words** and explain both your topic and its social relevance.

-### - Annotated Bibliography - Sunday, October 18th at 11:59 pm
+### - Annotated Bibliography - Sunday, November 1st at 11:59 pm

 You'll be responsible for finding *at least* five (5) academic sources and writing **100-150 words per entry** explaining the central argument of the source and its relevance to your project.

-### - Final Twine Game and Research Paper Deadline - Friday, November 20th at 11:59 pm
+### - Final Twine Game and Research Paper Deadline - Friday, December 11th at 11:59 pm

 Your playable Twine game should have the following:
 * At least twelve player interactions
 * At least two possible outcomes
-* Some (basic!)
-CSS and HTML
+* Some (basic) CSS and HTML

 In addition to your Twine game, you must write a **1500-2000 word** research essay.
 This essay will tie you research back to the choices you made in creating your Twine game.
+So, you should be citing at least five academic sources in your paper.

 _____